-Refer to your Prescription Drug Benefits Chart in the Summary of Benefits for a table that shows what you pay when you get a long-term (up to 100-day) supply of a drug.
+The table below shows what you pay when you get a long-term supply of a drug.

 • Sometimes the cost of the drug is lower than your copayment.
 In these cases, you pay the lower price for the drug instead of the copayment.